6 Square Enix games to play when listening to podcastsGreat games can also be great accompaniments

 There’s so much to do in the world of Hydaelyn that it’s almost silly.
 You could complete some quests to level up a new job and get some loot, join some friends in a dungeon or raid, or even head over to the Gold Saucer and play a few rounds of Cactpot… and that really is the tip of a very large iceberg.

-Here’s a tip from us though - give the new Blue Mage job a go.
+Here’s a general tip from us - give the Blue Mage job a go.
 It’s a unique class that’s designed to be played solo, so you don’t have to worry about other people diverting attention away from your audio.

 What’s more, the nature of the job means it’s perfectly suited to podcast play.
 The Blue Mage learns skills directly from monsters, so you have plenty of incentive to pick fights with everything around you.

 Those were our picks, but what about yours?
 Do you agree with our criteria for a good podcast game - if not, what would you add?
 Share your thoughts in the comments or on social media: